 For every four kilos of cocaine that was flown into Norman's cay, one kilo would belong to Carlos as payment for using his facilities.
 At the peak of operations, 300 kilos arrived and left the island every day.
 That meant Carlos was entitled to roughly 75 kilos per day.
 Assuming a single kilo of cocaine sells for $20,000, Carlos Lehder was earning roughly $1.5 million in cash per day from the island alone.
-Carlos' wealth ballooned so much, that on at least two occasions he offered to pay off Colombia's entire national debt in exchange for a guarantee that he would never be extradited to the United States.
+Carlos' wealth was so immense that on at least two occasions, he offered to pay off Colombia's entire national debt in exchange for a guarantee that he would never be extradited to the United States.

 Downfall: Norman's Cay was both Lehder's greatest asset and his greatest liability.
 While the private island provided Lehder with a lawless kingdom from which to rule his international drug operation, it also attracted the wrong kinds of attention.
 Lehder was blatantly bribing Bahamian officials, and the international community was beginning to take notice.
 During this period, Columbian political figures also began to take the presence of drug kingpins more seriously.

 In 1983, the Bahamian government froze all of Carlos Lehder's bank accounts and seized all of his properties.
 Overnight, the billionaire drug lord lost everything.
 Pablo Escobar ended up saving Lehder's life after he developed a fever while on the run in the jungle.
 Escobar sent a helicopter for Lehder that transported him to hospital.
 After his incident, Lehder became Escobar's bodyguard.
 However, Lehder would only experience freedom for a few more years until he was captured by Columbian officials.
 Some believe that Escobar betrayed Lehder, selling him out to the authorities.